Placetel/call-control-notify-api/README.md

 The API itself is provided free of charge; the usual connection charges may apply.

+## Securtiy

+### Authentication

+For HTTP Basic Authentication include your username and passwort within your API URL.
+For example: `https://username:password@example.com`.

 ## Contributing

 For improvements, feature requests or bug reports, please use [GitHub Issues](../../issues) or send us a [pull request].